Beautiful Night (EP)

 Beautiful Night is the fourth EP by South Korean singer Yesung.
 It was released on May 3, 2021, by SM Entertainment and Label SJ, and distributed by Dreamus.
 The EP consists of seven tracks in total, including the lead single of the same name.

+The EP is Yesung's first solo release to top the Gaon Albums Chart.

 Background

 On March 16, 2021, Super Junior released their tenth studio album, The Renaissance, which was originally planned to be released in December 2020, but it was delayed three times to perfect its quality.
 Among them was pre-release single, "The Melody" which was written by Yesung and bandmate Leeteuk, that was released on November 6, 2020, coinciding with the band's 15th anniversary.

 In April, SM Entertainment announced that Yesung would release his fourth extended play in May, following the release of Pink Magic back in June 2019.
 Pre-release single "Phantom Pain" was released on April 24 to generate fan hype for the comeback.
 Beautiful Night was announced as the name for the EP on April 26 with the EP set to appear in cassette tape format to evoke analog nostalgia.
 Yesung held commentary video on Super Junior's YouTube channel to explain the seven tracks of the EP later that evening.

 "Beautiful Night" was announced as the lead single and the artists that were involved in the EP's composition was revealed on the 27th.
 The next day, another teaser image was uploaded to social media with the song "A Letter in the Wind" accompanying the highlight clip.
 Yesung announced he will hold a livestream on SM Town's V Live channel on May 3, an hour before the EP's release and another highlight clip was uploaded with the song "Corazón Perdido (Lost Heart)", a dream pop-rock alongside it.
 On April 30, a teaser video for the music video confirmed that actress Park Gyu-young would be featured in the music video for "Beautiful Night".

 On May 3, the music video for lead single "Beautiful Night" was released on 6 PM KST alongside the EP.